docker-hy/docker-hy.github.io/part1.md

       root@accf99660aeb:/mydir# ls
       hello.txt  index.html  local.txt

 Our `WORKDIR` was last set to `/mydir` so our inherited `bash` command is started in that directory.
-Also note how our hostname `accf99660aeb` equals the container name.
+Also note how our hostname `accf99660aeb` equals the container id.
 Before exiting the container, let's create one file (in addition to the files created by our `Dockerfile`)

     $ touch manually.txt
     $ exit